Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Results and Discussion

-Before combining with the present 2D-3D CNN, let us examine the super resolution of two-dimensional velocity fields itself.
-In this section, to generate low-resolution data, we use an average pooling which extracts a mean value in an arbitrary area such that
+Before combining with the present 2D-3D CNN, let us examine super-resolution reconstruction of two-dimensional velocity fields itself.
+To generate low-resolution data in this section, we use an average pooling which extracts a mean value in an arbitrary area, such that

 where $\alpha$ denotes a downsampling factor.
 We consider three cases of downsampling factor $\alpha=8,~16,$ and $32$.
-We also compare to the bicubic interpolation which is a conventional method for super resolution~\cite{keys1981cubic}.
+We also compare our reconstruction to bicubic interpolation~\cite{keys1981cubic}, a conventional method for super-resolution analysis.

-We summarize the application of two-dimensional super resolution to the velocity fields in figure~\ref{fig:2DSR}.
-As an overall trend, the machine-learned super resolution is superior to the bicubic interpolation in terms of estimation accuracy with all downsampling factors, which is similar to~\cite{FFT2019a}.
-Although the bicubic interpolation shows reasonable reconstruction with $\alpha=8$, this trend can clearly be seen with $\alpha=16$ and 32.
+We show the present two-dimensional super-resolution analysis of the velocity fields in figure~\ref{fig:2DSR}.
+As an overall trend, the super-resolution reconstruction is superior to the bicubic interpolation in terms of estimation accuracy with all downsampling factors, as reported in~\cite{FFT2019a}.
+Although the bicubic interpolation exhibits reasonable reconstruction with $\alpha=8$, this trend can clearly be seen with $\alpha=16$ and 32.
 The difference among velocity attributes is caused by their complexities as presented in figure~\ref{fig:energy_spectrum}.

-We here compare the computational costs for training the machine learning model of super resolution and reconstructing a high-resolution field in table~\ref{tab:comp}.
+We then compare the computational costs for training the machine-learning model of super-resolution analysis and reconstructing a high-resolution field in table~\ref{tab:comp}.
 The CNN can reconstruct a flow field as fast as the bicubic interpolation although it takes approximately 22 hours to train the machine learning model on the NVIDIA TESLA V100 graphics processing unit (GPU) with $n_{\rm snapshot}=1000$.
-But we should emphasize that the present machine-learned model can be used while achieving a better reconstruction with a reasonable estimation cost, once the training is successfully performed.
+However, we emphasize that the present machine-learned model can be used while achieving a better reconstruction with a reasonable estimation cost, once the training is successfully performed.